 Typical Volunteer Positions

-Ask Me Cart Guide: Volunteers will spend time outdoors providing information about the gardens and answering visitor questions.
+“Ask Me” Cart Guide: spend time outdoors at our Downtown Sarasota campus, providing information about the gardens and answering visitor questions.

 Interested in Volunteering?